EcologyFund.com Register and Save More Land! - CLICK HERE

 Jocotoco Reserve in Ecuador

 Ecuador, a small country on the equator in South America, is home to one of the most biologically diverse flora and faunas in the world.
 Its wide range of habitats is home to nearly 1,600 species of birds.
 Nowhere else is there such incredible avian diversity--17% of the world's bird species--found in such a small country.
-EcologyFund is funding the purchase of threatened parcels by the Jocotoco Foundation (Fundacion Jocotoco) through donations to the World Land Trust.
+EcologyFund is funding the purchase of threatened parcels by the Jocotoco Foundation (Fundacion Jocotoco) through donations to the Rainforest Trust.
 (Birdlife International also supports these reserves.)

 The Jocotoco Antpitta (Grallaria ridgelyi) is a rare and poorly known species first discovered in November 1997.
 It was found in bamboo thickets in wet montane forest along the trail to Quebrada Honda on the Slopes of Cerro Tapichalaca on the eastern (Amazonian) slope of the Andes.